NetworkConfiguration/dhcpsd/README.md

 -- You can return a single table with address, netmask, from and to -- or a table of the above table (ie an array).
--- Each address MUST exist on the interface. function configure_pools(if_name)
+-- Each address MUST exist on the interface.
+-- Setting a lease_time for the pool is optional. function configure_pools(if_name)
 	if if_name == 'bridge0' then
 		return {